Terms and Conditions

 8. COMPLAINTS AND STANDARDS

 We hope that you never have reason to complain about the standards of service received from Bell Equine.
-However, if you feel that there is something you wish to complain about, please see our Complaints Procedure below.
+However, if you feel that there is something you wish to complain about, please direct your comments in the first instance in writing to a Director.
+Further details of our complaints procedure are available below.

 9. OWNERSHIP OF RADIOGRAPHS AND SIMILAR RECORDS